phillipsanjola/phishing-url-detector/README.md

 I used a dataset from Kaggle called PhiUSIIL Phishing URL Dataset with 235,795 rows.

 Phishing indicators:
--URL length,
+1. URL length,
--Number of dots,
+2. Number of dots,
--Presence of '@' symbols,
+3. Presence of '@' symbols,
--Whether it starts with https,
+4. Whether it starts with https,
--Number of hyphens,
+5. Number of hyphens,
--Presence of a URL shortener,
+6. Presence of a URL shortener,
--Presence of suspicious words, such as: login, verify, secure , update and confirm, -Presence of suspicious TLDs (.xyz, .top, .club, .info).
+7. Presence of suspicious words, such as: login, verify, secure , update and confirm,
+8. Presence of suspicious TLDs (.xyz, .top, .club, .info).

 Results:
--First 4 indicators: 92.37% accuracy
+1. First 4 indicators: 92.37% accuracy
--All 8 features: 93.95%
+2. All 8 features: 93.95%
--So first 4 features most important
+3. So first 4 features most important
--Most important feature is HTTPS presence, then URL length
+4. Most important feature is HTTPS presence, then URL length

 How:
 1. Created a function to identify features from each URL